miqdadfwz/eslint-plugin-loadable-component/docs/rules/no-full-dynamic-import.md

 # no-full-dynamic-import

-It is not fully recommended using full dynamic import such as `loadable(() => import(foo))` beacause webpack needs hint the module to be imported, and there is no way webpack will statically `foo` in build time.
+It is not recommended using full dynamic import such as `loadable(() => import(foo))` beacause webpack needs hint the module to be imported, and there is no way webpack will statically analyze `foo` in build time.
 Eventually during runtime, when `foo` is fully recognized, `foo.js`,`foo.json`, etc would be bundled up to your application chunk which can potentially suffer your bundle size.

 ## Rule Details